arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ![Out relays on the Opta™](assets/opta-out-relays.png)

-The relays coils correspond to pins D0 to D3 as follows:
+The coils of each relay correspond to pins D0 to D3 as follows:

 | Output     | Pin   | Alias  |
 | :--------: | :---: | :----: |